 “On 19th January 2012 I was told something I never expected and ultimately changed my life forever.
 After routine blood tests my GP told me that I was suffering from Type 2 diabetes.
 My initial reaction to this news was sheer anger, I refused to be diabetic and I didn’t want medication to control my life."

 "After my diagnosis I went home and began looking into how I could gain back control and combat my diabetes.
 This is when I came across a website called BloodSugar101.
 It recommended low carb eating and included testimonies from people for which this method had proved successful.
-Willing to give anything a try, I immediately cut my carbohydrate intake to just 20g Net Carbs a day, which is recommended by the New Atkins nutritional approach.
+Willing to give anything a try, I immediately cut my carbohydrate intake to just 20g Net Carbs a day, which is recommended by the New Atkins nutritional approach.“Now I am slowly getting used to people noticing me, for all the right reasons.”

 As part of my research I also read a book entitled The Art and Science of Low Carbohydrate Living, by Jeff S.Volek and Stephen D. Phinney, who co-wrote the ‘New Atkins New You’ book.
 This explained to me the effects of carbohydrates on the body and the benefits of reducing their intake.
 Fuelled by anger, it wasn’t difficult to change my eating habits so dramatically, as I knew I was doing it to benefit my health and quality of life.